 FDA is committed to reducing the BsUFA carryover to an amount that is no greater than 21 weeks of operating reserves by the end of FY 2022.
+FDA was unable to meet this commitment for FY 2022.
 The operating reserve adjustment provides a tool to help manage this amount.
 Beginning in FY 2019, FDA may use the operating reserve adjustment to lower the annual target revenue to help manage the committed carryover level.

-Once the capacity planning adjustment is implemented, which first occurred for FY 2021 fee-setting, FDA may also utilize the operating reserve adjustment to increase the annual target revenue amount.
+Once the capacity planning adjustment is implemented, which first occurred for FY 2021 fee setting, FDA may also utilize the operating reserve adjustment to increase the annual target revenue amount.
 This upward adjustment may not be made to provide for an increase that would result in a carryover of more than 21 weeks.
 FDA did not utilize this upward adjustment in BsUFA II.